 Q. What should I include in my 2016 Beacon Award entry?

-Q. Why was the length of the project summary reduced to one page (two pages is acceptable)?
+Q. Why was the length of the project summary reduced to one page (one and one-half pages is acceptable)?

-A. Your 2016 Beacon Award entry must include a one-(highly preferred) to two-page project summary, completed entry form and payment, all of which you may email to ACC.
+A. Your 2016 Beacon Award entry must include a one-(highly preferred) to one and one-half page project summary, completed entry form and payment, all of which you may email to ACC.

 A. It was part of the effort to make the process faster and easier to enter the 2016 Beacon Awards.